OISF/suricata/doc/userguide/upgrade.rst

 - Unknown requirements in the ``requires`` keyword will now be treated as unsatisfied requirements, causing the rule to not be loaded.
 See :ref:`keyword_requires`.
-To opt out of this change and to ignore uknown requirements, effectively treating them as satified the ``ignore-unknown-requirements`` configuration option can be used.
+To opt out of this change and to ignore unknown requirements, effectively treating them as satisfied the ``ignore-unknown-requirements`` configuration option can be used.

   Command line example::